syncfusion-content/windowsforms-docs/WindowsForms/Schedule/Getting-Started.md

 So, it is this IScheduleDataProvider interface (and several other associated interfaces) that gives you the ability and facility to provide data to the ScheduleControl.

 This section discusses the actual interfaces required to provide data to the ScheduleControl.
-If you need the access your own custom datastore, then you can create objects that implement these interfaces on which the ScheduleControl relies to provide data from your custom datastore.
+If you need the access your own custom data store, then you can create objects that implement these interfaces on which the ScheduleControl relies to provide data from your custom data store.

- If you just need a local disk file datastore, then using the implementation provided by the classes in the SimpleScheduleDataProvider file that is shipped with the samples, may serve your purpose.
+ If you just need a local disk file data store, then using the implementation provided by the classes in the SimpleScheduleDataProvider file that is shipped with the samples, may serve your purpose.

  You also have the option of deriving the ScheduleData base classes to provide custom data to the ScheduleControl.
 But, implementing the required interfaces directly will give you the most flexibility.

 There are five interfaces that you can use to provide data for a ScheduleControl.
 There are two 'object' interfaces, IScheduleAppointment and ILookUpObject.
 These interfaces are primarily wrappers for a collection of properties.

 IScheduleAppointment wraps individual appointment data.
-ILookUpObject wraps the items you can see in droplists.
+ILookUpObject wraps the items you can see in drop lists.

 There are two 'list' interfaces, IScheduleAppointmentList and ILookUpObjectList.
 As their names suggest, these two interfaces are essentially lists of IScheduleAppointments and ILookUpItems respectively.